jcberquist/aws-cfml/README.md

 **It requires Lucee 4.5+ or ColdFusion 11+.**

+It currently supports the following APIs:
+ - dynamodb
+ - elasticsearch
+ - elastictranscoder
+ - rekognition
+ - s3
+ - sns
+ - sqs
+ - translate

-It has full support for the AWS S3 and AWS DynamoDB REST APIs.
-It is set up so that support for other AWS services can be added, but at the moment these services are the only ones that are fully fleshed out.
-It also supports making signed requests to arbitrary AWS endpoints.
+_Note: It has full support for the AWS S3 and AWS DynamoDB REST APIs.
+Other services are supported to varying degrees - if you are using a service and add a method you need, please consider contributing it back to this project.
+My thanks to [@davidsf](https://github.com/davidsf) and [@sjdaniels](https://github.com/sjdaniels) who contributed the translate and rekognition service components respectively._

+**aws-cfml** also supports making signed requests to arbitrary AWS endpoints.
 It currently supports only AWS Signature v4 for authentication.

 ## Installation
 This wrapper can be installed as standalone library or as a ColdBox Module.
 Either approach requires a simple CommandBox command: